creme332/tizc/README.md

 # tizc 🖐

-A typing game built in Java with the AWT and Swing graphics library.
+A typing test built with the AWT and Swing graphics library.

 ![](design/design.excalidraw.png)